TWO-TIME Olympian Michael Martinez is taking an indefinite break from figure skating.

 After his Pyeongchang Winter Olympics stint, he also worked in a law firm and that experience taught him a valuable lesson.

-“I did paper works, running some errands, sending documents and at some
+“I did paper works, running some errands, sending documents and at some point it was very humbling,” he said.

 “And, for me, I realized to be thankful with what you have and appreciate it ‘cause once it’s gone, it’s gone,” he added.